 NVX-CoV2373 COVID-19 Vaccine News

 January 14, 2021 - The journal Nature published: SARS-CoV-2 spike glycoprotein vaccine candidate NVX-CoV2373 immunogenicity in baboons and mice protection.
-In mice, low-dose NVX-CoV2373 with saponin-based Matrix-M adjuvant elicit high titer anti-S IgG that blocks hACE2 receptor binding, neutralize the virus, and protects against SARS-CoV-2 challenge with no evidence of vaccine-associated enhanced respiratory disease.
+In mice, low-dose NVX-CoV2373 with saponin-based Matrix-M adjuvant elicit high titer anti-S IgG that blocks hACE2 receptor binding, neutralizes the virus, and protects against SARS-CoV-2 challenge with no evidence of vaccine-associated enhanced respiratory disease.
 NVX-CoV2373 also elicits multifunctional CD4+ and CD8+ T cells, CD4+ follicular helper T cells (Tfh), and antigen-specific germinal center (GC) B cells in the spleen.
-In baboons, low-dose levels of NVX-CoV2373 with Matrix-M was also highly immunogenic and elicited high titer anti-S antibodies and functional antibodies that block S-protein binding to hACE2 and neutralize virus infection and antigen-specific T cells.
+In baboons, low-dose levels of NVX-CoV2373 with Matrix-M were also highly immunogenic.
+They elicited high titer anti-S antibodies and functional antibodies that block S-protein binding to hACE2 and neutralize virus infection and antigen-specific T cells.
 These results support the ongoing phase 1/2 clinical evaluation of the safety and immunogenicity of NVX-CoV2373 with Matrix-M.

 January 11, 2021 - Howard University Joins Novavax Phase 3 Clinical Trial of NVX-CoV2373 Vaccine Candidate Against COVID-19.
 “We believe that diverse participation in COVID-19 trials will go a long way toward encouraging potentially life-saving vaccination when it is available,” said President Wayne A. I. Frederick, M.D., MBA, a practicing surgeon at Howard University Hospital.
 “Along with following COVID-19 prevention guidelines, effective vaccination is the most promising approach to mitigating and ending the pandemic.
 Our goal through participation is to ensure a safe and effective product is developed to address the needs of Black, Latino, and other minority communities.”